leolanese/Angular-WorkSpaces/README.md

 > A workspace is a set of Angular applications and libraries.
 The angular.json file at the root level of an Angular workspace provides workspace-wide and project-specific (application or library) configuration defaults for build and development tools.

+#### Further information

+> Angular also supports workspaces with multiple projects.
+This type of development environment is suitable for advanced users who are developing shareable libraries, and for enterprises that use a "monorepo" development style, with a single repository and global configuration for all Angular projects - <https://angular.io/guide/file-structure>

+---

 ## Creating a workspace

 The `--createApplication=false` parameter avoids the creation of an initial application (default value is true).